Petals of Reincarnation

 Petals of Reincarnation (リィンカーネーションの花弁, Rīnkānēshon no Kaben) is a Japanese manga series written and illustrated by Mikihisa Konishi.
 It began serialization in Mag Garden's Monthly Comic Blade magazine in May 2014.
 After the magazine published its final issue in July, the series was transferred to the Comic Blade website in September that same year.

-An anime television series adaptation produced by Benten Film is set to premiere in 2026.
+An anime television series adaptation produced by Benten Film aired from April to June 2026.

 Plot

-The story follows the protagonist, Senji Touya, who joins the "Forest of the Greats" to fight against a rival organization, the "Sinners", who resurrect infamous and evil historical figures.
+The story follows the protagonist, Touya Senji, who joins the "Forest of the Greats" to fight against a rival organization, the "Sinners", who resurrect infamous and evil historical figures.
 The story explores identity, morality, and the struggle between embracing a past life and forging a new future.